CH 33 Post 9/11 Benefits

 - We are unable to waive your admission deposit.
 You will need to pay this out of pocket and will be reimbursed after the VA sends USF your first semester tuition and fees.

-- Complete required 'Not Anymore' course (Graduate and Undergraduate).
+- Complete the required courses through Catharsis Productions (Graduate and Undergraduate).
 Failure to complete this course will result in a fee NOT covered by the VA.

 - Complete required 'ICARE' course (Undergraduates only).
 Failure to complete this course will result in a fee NOT covered by the VA.